Anne Drysdale: Pioneer life

 She initially had a farm in Ayrshire, Scotland, on her own account, and lived with the Houison Craufurd family in their Craufurdland Castle.
-Later decided, for health reasons, to emigrate to Port Phillip.
-Anne Drysdale arrived at Port Phillip on 15 March 1840, and soon after became a guest of Dr Alexander Thomson and his family in Geelong.
+She later decided, for health reasons, to emigrate to Port Phillip.
+Drysdale arrived at Port Phillip on 15 March 1840, and soon after became a guest of Dr Alexander Thomson and his family in Geelong.
 He had offered to help her and find a run.
 She and Caroline Elizabeth Newcomb (1812-1874), also a recent immigrant, became friends and, when Anne decided on Boronggoop as the site for her run, they also became partners.
 Anne was an experienced farmer and twenty years senior to Caroline.
 A cottage was built for them, the Armstrong family and others entered their employ, and a home was established.

+Drysdale was a devout Presbyterian who often attended chapel on a Sunday morning then as the householder, held a service in the evening and "read a sermon" to her male employees.
+To "read a sermon" in colonial Australia meant leading a prayer service and reading aloud a sermon from a book for a family or household or any group where a minister was unavailable.
+For example in her diary, Drysdale refers to the ship's captain or doctor being responsible for reading a sermon on the journey to Australia.